A category of quantum posets

 This paper defines a category of quantum posets, along the lines of the category of compact quantum spaces \cite{Woronowicz}.
 This falls under the rubric of `noncommutative’ mathematics, a program to investigate noncommutative operator algebras from the premise that, like commutative operator algebras, they consist of complex-valued functions on `quantum' spaces of various kinds \cite{GraciaBondiaVarillyFigueroa}.
 Thus, a quantum space is intuitively the spectrum of a noncommutative operator algebra.
 These quantum spaces are not spaces in the literal sense: they are not sets of points equipped with additional structure.
 Rather, they are just a way of speaking about noncommutative operator algebras, and in that sense, one may say that they don't really exist.
 In this, they are comparable to locales \cite{Johnstone}.

 Formally, quantum spaces are often defined to be the objects of the opposite of some category of operator algebras, echoing Gelfand duality.
-For example, our work builds on \cite{Kornell2}, where quantum sets are identified with the objects of the opposite of the category of hereditarily atomic von Neumann algebras and unital normal $*$-homomorphisms.
+For example, quantum sets may be identified with the objects of the opposite of the category of hereditarily atomic von Neumann algebras and unital normal $*$-homomorphisms \cite{Kornell2}.
 The fact that we work in the quantum setting means that we work with generalizations of definitions that are familiar in the classical setting, but which can be justified only informally; a quantum partial order is not a partial order in the literal sense.
-We begin with Weaver's concrete quantum relations.
+Our basic building blocks are hereditarily atomic von Neumann algebras and Weaver's quantum relations \cite{Weaver1}.

+A \emph{quantum relation} on a von Neumann algebra $M\subseteq L(H)$ is an ultraweakly closed subspace $V$ of the space $L(H)$ of bounded operators on the Hilbert space $H$ such that $M'\cdot V\cdot M'\subseteq V$.
+Weaver distilled this notion of a quantum relation from his work with Kuperberg on quantum metrics \cite{KuperbergWeaver} and observed that a number of familiar conditions on binary relations such as reflexivity, symmetry, antisymmetry and transitivity have natural analogues for these quantum relations.
+Hence, quantum relations yield a method for finding quantum generalizations of several classes of mathematical structures.
+One can define a quantum generalization of functions in this way.
+The resulting category of von Neumann algebras and quantum functions turns out to be dual to the category of von Neumann algebras and normal $*$-homomorphisms \cite{Kornell-qf}.
+We give some examples of known noncommutative structures that can be described in the framework of quantum relations.

+Quantum graphs \cite{Weaver1}*{Definition 2.6(d)}\cite{DuanSeveriniWinter} have been the subject of recent research interest \cite{Stahlke, Weaver3, MustoReutterVerdon, BrannanGanesanHarris, ChirvasituWasilewski}.
+These quantum graphs are very similar to the quantum posets that we study here, and many of the techniques that we use should apply to a category of quantum graphs that is similarly defined.
+For example, we expect that the existence of a quantum graph homomorphism \cite{MancinskaRoberson} between two finite simple graphs should have a natural formulation in a category of quantum graphs via Lemma \ref{lem:monoidal closure lemma} or a variant.
+Quantum graph homomorphisms are the founding example in the study of winning nonsignaling strategies for synchronous games \cite{MancinskaRobersonVaritsiotis, PaulsenSeveriniStahlkeTodorovWinter, AtseriasMancinskaRobersonSamalSeveriniVarvitsiotis}.
+However, the relevant graph homomorphisms respect an irreflexive binary relation, whereas monotone maps -- the relevant quantum poset morphisms -- respect a reflexive binary relation.
+As a consequence, many of the arguments in the present paper do not directly apply to this category of quantum graphs.

+Quantum metric spaces were introduced by Kuperberg and Weaver \cite{KuperbergWeaver} and form another example of a noncommutative structure that can be described in terms of quantum relations.
+In fact, the notion of a quantum relation \cite{Weaver1} was extracted by Weaver from this work with Kuperberg.
+They observed that on any quantum graph, one can define a quantum metric that is analogous to the standard graph metric.
+As one example of these quantum graph metrics they identified quantum Hamming distance, but they also observed that the operator systems used by Knill, Laflamme and Viola as an error model \cite{KnillLaflammeViola} yield quantum graph metrics.
+Further, they made more connections with existing noncommutative structures by showing that any spectral triple $(A,H,D)$ induces a quantum metric on $A''$, just as any Riemannian metric on a manifold induces a metric on the underlying topological space.